kolplattformen/skolplattformen/README.md

 api.setSessionCookie(sessionCookie); // will trigger `on('login')` event and set `.isLoggedIn = true`
 ```

+### Fake user

+Login with personal number "12121212121212" and api will be put into fake mode.
+Static data will be returned and no calls to backend will be made.

+The `LoginStatusChecker` returned by the login method will have `.token` set to "fake".

 ## Try it out

 1. Clone and enter repo: `git clone git@github.com:kolplattformen/embedded-api.git && cd embedded-api`